 Each family is provided with a plot of land, serviced by recently installed irrigation channels.
 They are trained in sustainable agriculture and land management techniques and provided with appropriate farming tools.
 Photographs below show the farmers taking part in the project along with their training packs which provide teaching on both technique and nutrition.
 They are being supported by water irrigation specialists and agronomists from Thailand who are supporting teaching on a methodology called: Something to Eat Every Day (SEED).

 To enhance the farmer's education, they are also invited on an exposure trip to visit farms in the region already employing sustainable agriculture practices successfully.

-Since July 2017, the Health and Hope team have been busy working with the local community to select and store a wide variety of seeds.
+Since July 2017, the HHM team have been busy working with the local community to select and store a wide variety of seeds.
 This allows the farming families to produce a more diverse and year-round harvest, reducing the risk of malnutrition should one crop fail.
 These seeds are now ready for distribution and planting as soon as the farmers have received their training.

 Alongside the sustainable farming training given to the 130 families, nutrition and food preparation education is also being offered to other community members, particularly women who are responsible for most of the cooking.
 This is designed to ensure wider information sharing among the community and a higher uptake of beneficiary dietary changes.

-Even though we are still in the early stages of the project, there has been much enthusiasm and commitment by the villages.
+Even though the project is still in it's early stages, there has been much enthusiasm and commitment by the villages.